tubealloy/bots/README.md

 # bots
-A bunch of Python bots that I make in my spare time.
+A bunch of random scripts made from previous school assignments and in my spare time.